Erick244/deva/backend/README.md

 # Getting Started

 ## Attention
-First of all create the `.env` file with the same model as "env.model" and proceed
+First of all, create the `.env` file with the same model as "env.model" and proceed

 After, run the development server: